WillJRoper/uos-python-y1/README.md

 If you need to update your personal copy you simply run `git pull` in the directory.
 This will get all the updates.
 If you have edited the files you will first have to run `git add .` to add everything you've changed and then `git commit -m "my local changes"` to "commit" them.
 Don't worry, this won't do anything nasty to the online version.
 You just need to do this before you can run `git pull` if you've changed the files.

 Of course, I suspect all of the above is a very new concept to many, if not all, of you!
 Don't worry if you couldn't do the above.
 We'll cover it later.
-For now use the zip file.
+For now, use the zip file.

 ## Assignments
 The three assignments (the first of which is unweighted and peer-marked) will be marked on: